On the elementary theory of the real exponential field

 To prove the model completeness of $\Tres$ we work by induction on the complexity of formulas as in Wilkie's proof of model completeness of expansions of $\mathbb{R}$ by restricted Pfaffian functions \cite{Wilkie1996}.
 As in that paper, a crucial step consists in bounding the norm of regular solutions, here called Khovanskii points, to certain $n \times n$ systems of equations.
 Our context is different because we cannot assume that $\Tres$ is a complete theory, but we can take advantage of the fact that models of $\Tres$ are o-minimal by the results in \cite{FornasieroServi2010,Hieronymi2011}.

-A major difficulty, however, is that we are not able to prove that $\Tres$ is a polynomially bounded theory (i.e., in every model, every definable function in one variable is ultimately bounded by a polynomial), so we have to depart from the approach in \cite{Wilkie1996} which uses in an essential way consequences of the polynomial boundedness of the theory $T_{\text{an}}$ studied in \cite{VandenDries1986,Denef1988}, see in particular \cite[Corollary 3.5]{Wilkie1996}.
+A major difficulty, however, is that we are not able to prove that $\Tres$ is a polynomially bounded theory (i.e., in every model, every definable function in one variable is ultimately bounded by a polynomial), so we have to depart from the approach in \cite{Wilkie1996} which uses in an essential way the fact that for every univariate function $g$ definable in an expansion of $\mathbb{R}$ by restricted analytic functions (see \cite{VandenDries1986,Denef1988}), if $g$ is not eventually zero, then there is a rational number $q$ and a non-zero constant $c$ such that $g(x)/cx^q$ tends to $1$ for $x\to +\infty$ \cite[Corollary 3.5]{Wilkie1996}.

 In our approach, given a model $M$ of $\Tres$, we consider the residue field $R = \mathcal O/\mathfrak m$ of the local ring $\mathcal O$ of germs at $+\infty$ of polynomially bounded definable functions $f:M\to M$.
 We show that $R$ has an induced restricted exponential function and a compatible derivation.
 We then apply Ax's functional transcendence theorem in \cite{Ax1971} to prove that, if for a contradiction there is an unbounded Khovanskii point, then two specific germs of polynomially bounded definable functions are not equal modulo the maximal ideal $\mathfrak m$.
 Using the inductive hypothesis, this allows us to reach another contradiction and establish the boundedness of Khovanskii points.